MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Over the years we have learned about what makes an intranet successful.
 These are known factors that can help accelerate the creation, adoption, and over all success of your intranet:

 > [!div class="checklist"]
-> * Have an executive sponsor and idenitfy intranet champions
+> * Have an executive sponsor and identify intranet champions
 > * Established KPIs that are regularly communicated from the project's start to finish
 > * Design for simplicity and longevity
 > * Involve your business owners and other decision makers